bsandmann/blocktrust.CredentialBadges/README.md

 - **Project:** ImageSharp
 - **Copyright:** © Six Labors
-- **License:** Apache License 2.0
 - **Project URL:** [https://github.com/SixLabors/ImageSharp](https://github.com/SixLabors/ImageSharp)
 - **License URL:** [https://raw.githubusercontent.com/SixLabors/ImageSharp/refs/heads/main/LICENSE](https://raw.githubusercontent.com/SixLabors/ImageSharp/refs/heads/main/LICENSE)

 ImageSharp is a new, fully featured, fully managed, cross-platform, 2D graphics API.
 Designed to simplify image processing, ImageSharp brings you an incredibly powerful yet beautifully simple API.
-This project uses ImageSharp under the terms of the Apache License 2.0, in accordance with the Six Labors Split License.
+**This project uses ImageSharp under the terms of the Apache License 2.0, in accordance with the Six Labors Split License.**

 Note that ImageSharp is only used for building Credentials, not for the snippets.
 If a valid OpenBadge Credential already exists for which a badge should be created, the library is not needed.